 As you requested, an appraisal of the above-mentioned property was completed, and the findings are submitted in this report.
-The purpose of this appraisal is to express an opinion of the current 'as-is' market value of the fee simple title interest for the noted real estate, based upon hypothetical condition that the property is vacant and ready for development without environmental hazard and is not subject to adverse easements or restrictions.
-In addition to the current legal R1C zoning designation, we will provide hypothetical analysis of the subject with an R3, Townhouse Dwelling District and R4B, Multiple-Family Development District zoning designations.
+The purpose of this appraisal is to express an opinion of the current 'as-is' market value of the fee simple title interest for the noted real estate, which includes a hypothetical condition that the property is ready for development without environmental hazard and is not subject to adverse easements or restrictions.
+In addition, we will provide hypothetical analysis based upon an R1E zoning designation.